jdhitsolutions/PowerShellLab/README.md

 - SRV3 Workgroup server

 ## Desktops
-- Win10 - Windows 10 Enterprise with RSAT installed
+- Win10 - Windows 10 Enterprise (evaluation version) with Remote Server Administration Tools (RSAT) installed.
+- PowerShell remoting has been enabled.
+You will need to run `Update-Help` and manually install items like [VS Code](https://code.visualstudio.com/Download).

 ## Notes
-none at this time
+- All computers are set for Mountain Time with a location of Phoenix, Arizona.
+- It is strongly recommended that you run Windows update on the virtual machines, especially the Windows 10 client.

+*Last updated August 24, 2017*